 This issue happens to be true when those Goldendoodle parents want to prepare homemade dog food themselves.
-Thankfully chicken comes to the rescue as a lean protein that they can be easily digested by those dogs that suffer sensitive stomachs.
+Thankfully chicken comes to the rescue as a lean protein that can be easily digested by those dogs that suffer from sensitive stomachs.

 Many Goldendoodle parents opt for commercial dog foods that take the guesswork out of feeding their busy schedules.
 This can be both good and bad depending on the brand and nutritional value of what’s inside the can or bag.

 Whether the Goldendoodle parents select commercial or homemade, chicken is always a good option due to its digestibility.

 When buying or making dog food or treats, protein should always be the top ingredient in Goldendoodle food to promote good health and create wellness through nutrition.
 Goldendoodles need protein and plenty of it in their diet.
 That being said, chicken is an economical source of protein that lends itself well to many varied recipes due to its versatility.